KashyapBharat/NUIZ/README.md

 Website Link:https://nuiz.herokuapp.com

-Website provides information on Covid,Weather in Bhubaneswar and News on various categories.
+Website provides information on Covid-19 data in India ,Weather in Bhubaneswar and News on various categories.

 Created by Bharat,Dhiren,Naseer and Nitish.

+#IIT BHUBANESWAR